dmlc/xgboost/doc/parameter.rst

 These parameters are only used for training with categorical data.
 See :doc:`/tutorials/categorical` for more information.

+.. note:: These parameters are experimental. ``exact`` tree method is not yet supported.

 * ``max_cat_to_onehot``

   .. versionadded:: 1.6.0

-  .. note:: This parameter is experimental. ``exact`` tree method is not yet supported.

   - A threshold for deciding whether XGBoost should use one-hot encoding based split for categorical data.
 When number of categories is lesser than the threshold then one-hot encoding is chosen, otherwise the categories will be partitioned into children nodes.
-    Only relevant for regression and binary classification.
-Also, ``exact`` tree method is not supported

 * ``max_cat_threshold``

   .. versionadded:: 1.7.0

-  .. note:: This parameter is experimental. ``exact`` tree method is not yet supported.

   - Maximum number of categories considered for each split.
 Used only by partition-based splits for preventing over-fitting.